dnanexus/dxCompiler/doc/ExpertOptions.md

 $ export HTTP_PROXY_METHOD=ntlm
 $ export HTTP_PROXY_DOMAIN = acme.com
 $ export HTTP_PROXY = https://john_smith:welcome1@proxy.acme.com:8080
-$ java -jar dxWDL.jar compile ...
+$ java -jar dxCompiler.jar compile ...
 ```

 # Debugging an applet

-If you build an applet on the platform with dxWDL, and want to inspect
+If you build an applet on the platform with dxCompiler, and want to inspect
 it, use: ```dx get --omit-resources <applet path>```.
 This will
 refrain from downloading the large resource files that go into the
 applet.